Rebuilding the Periodontal Attachment Apparatus: What Regenerative Periodontal Surgery Actually Involves

 Q2: How do I know if my tooth is a candidate for regeneration rather than extraction?

 The decision depends on defect morphology, remaining root support, tooth structural integrity, and whether regeneration is likely to produce a functionally stable result.
-At Dazzle, we provide a specific assessment for each tooth in question — not a blanket approach.
-Some teeth that appear hopeless radiographically are regenerative candidates; some that look stable are not.
+At Dazzle, we provide a specific assessment for each tooth in question.

 Q3: If regeneration works, will the tooth last forever?